Temporary employment program

 Temporary hourly employees can work a maximum of 950 hours (excluding overtime) during a 12-month period.
 However, some units establish a lower limit, so check your unit’s policy and make sure to comply with it.

 The initial 12-month period starts on the first day of employment as a temporary employee, which is called the employee’s Original Temporary Employment Date (OTED).
 Subsequent 12-month periods begin on the OTED anniversary date.
 Once an employee establishes an OTED, it does not change, even if an employee leaves the UW or takes other positions at the UW.

 All hours worked, except overtime, count toward the 950-hour limit.
-The limit applies to all positions, including those made through UTemp Staffing, through recruitment or direct hire, or through an outside agency.
+The limit applies to all temporary hourly positions, including those made through UTemp Staffing, through recruitment, or direct hire.
 If an employee has multiple positions, the combined nonovertime hours worked in all temporary hourly positions cannot exceed the 950-hour limit.